AshtonKem/Resume/resume.typ

 #resume-item[
   Key Deliverables

-  - Created central schema and data quality hub, to allow for better documentation and testing
+  - Created centralized message schema and data quality hub, with tooling to reduce data quality errors.
-  - Cut DLQ volume by 30\%
+  - Cut DLQ volume by 30%.
-  - Saved \$36m per year by re-architecting the pause/resume data store.
+  - Saved \$36m per year by re-architecting the pause/resume system.
-  - Cut Hulu Cloud DVR cost by 75% without user impact.
+  - Cut Hulu Cloud DVR cost by 75% while also launching Unlimited DVR.
-  - Lead for cross-platform unlimited DVR release, resulting in 50% increase in daily DVR usage.
   - First team to deliver production features for the new, unified Disney Streaming technical architecture.
-  - Migrated to cloud native architecture a year ahead of company wide mandate.
+  - Migrated to cloud native architecture a year ahead of schedule.
   - First incident free Super Bowl for the DVR in Hulu history.
 ]

 #resume-item[
   People Management

-  - Increased head count by 40\% in a tight labor market by speeding up the interview loop.
+  - Increased head count by 40\% in a tight labor market.
+  - Maintained the lowest attrition rate in the department through the merger with Disney.
   - Trained three individual contributors to transition to the management track.
   - Mentored three software engineers into senior level positions on the IC track.
 ]